sparvu/data-recorders/docs/design.md

 **Based on a high-level programming language**

-Recorders are light software probes, which can extract data from different sources, able to run interactively or continuous using one or many data communication protocols with a direct system access to various metrics.
+Based on Perl/C or Rust the data recorders are developed as light software probes, which can extract data from different sources, able to run interactively or continuous using one or many data communication protocols with a direct system access to various metrics.

 **Small system footprint**